SunOner/sunone_aimbot/README.md

 ## Options

 The behavior of the aim bot can be configured via the `options.py` file.
 Here are the available options:

-Screen resolution:
-- original_screen_width `int`: The current horizontal resolution of the monitor.
-- original_screen_height `int`: The current vertical resolution of the monitor.

 Object Search window resolution:
 - screen_width `int`: Horizontal resolution of the object search window.